Microservices &

 What tools are, in general, used for container orchestration?

 Kubernetes is one of the most renowned tools for container orchestration.
-It automates activities like deployment, scaling, and management of containerized applications.
-Yet, you can go for many other tools available in the market, such as Docker Swarm, Apache Mesos, and Amazon ECS.
-You can use these tools for the same purpose.
+It automates tasks such as deployment, scaling, and management of containerized applications.
+However, there are several other tools available in the market, including Docker Swarm, Apache Mesos, and Amazon ECS, which serve the same purpose.